How to Write Content that Google Loves

-For instance, “Night stand” relates to a bed lamp but “one night stand” doesn’t always mean the searcher wants information on a single bed lamp.
+For instance “Night stand” might relate to a bed lamp but “one night stand” doesn’t always mean the searcher is looking for a single bed lamp.
 “Night stand” on it’s own is not enough for Google and the other search engines to definitively know what the content is about.

-I the remainder of your content mentions, home decor, painting and decorating, context can be given.
+If the remainder of your content mentions home decor, painting and decorating then context can be given.

 What sort of content should you write?